-St Nicholas Church, Durham
+St. Nicholas Church, Durham

-The first St Nicholas church had a buttressed nave, chancel, and a square, crenelated tower.
+The first Saint Nicholas church had a buttressed nave, chancel, and a square, crenelated tower.
 One wall was part of the city walls.
 There was one cemetery between the church and the marketplace; another at the rear of the church.
 The building underwent extensive changes over the years.
 In 1857 it was demolished and rebuilt.

 Only the 18th-century font and five bells from the 17th century were salvaged.
 The new church was built following a similar plan to the original.
 It was completed in 1858 by architect J. B. Pritchett of Darlington.
 The London News claimed it was "the most beautiful specimen of church architecture in the north of England."

 The church, made with snecked sandstone with ashlar dressings, has a slate roof with stone gable copings.
 The nave and chancel are aisled.
 There are a south porch and tower and an octagonal stone spire with lucarnes.
-Above the ornate double doors is a niche with a statue of St Nicholas, who holds a ship in his left hand.
+Above the ornate double doors is a niche with a statue of Saint Nicholas, who holds a ship in his left hand.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Durham.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.

-St Nicholas Church on Map
+St. Nicholas Church on Map

-Sight Name: St Nicholas Church
+Sight Name: St. Nicholas Church

 Sight Location: Durham, England (See walking tours in Durham)